waku-org/js-waku/guides/encrypt-messages-version-1.md

 **Symmetric** encryption is done using a single key to encrypt and decrypt.

-Which means that if Alice knows `K` and use it to encrypt a message, she can also use `K` to decrypt any message encrypted with `K`, even if she is not the sender.
+Which means that if Alice knows the symmetric key `K` and uses it to encrypt a message, she can also use `K` to decrypt any message encrypted with `K`, even if she is not the sender.

 Group chats is a possible use case for symmetric encryption:
-All participants can use an out-of-band method to determine `K`.
+All participants can use an out-of-band method to agree on a `K`.
 Participants can then use `K` to encrypt and decrypt messages within the group chat.
 Participants MUST keep `K` secret to ensure that no external party can decrypt the group chat messages.